Set a strong foundation in Six Sigma design of experiments methodologies with our one and a half days course

 - Participants receive course reference materials and free time-limited copies of Design Expert software for the design and analysis of designed experiments

-Day 1 — What is a Design of Experiments, How to design and analyze an experiment, and intro to Design Expert Software
+Day 1 — What is a Design of Experiments, How to Design & Analyze an Experiment, & Intro to Design Expert Software

 - Simulated process demonstration to illustrate the necessary considerations for designing a meaningful and productive experiment to identify and quantify cause and effect – the five tenets of an effectively designed experiment